erisalihakaj/Projects/BS Card Game/README.md

 Congratulations!
 You’re all set to play BS with your friends.
 Enjoy the excitement of bluffing, strategy, and fun interactions as you try to outsmart each other.
 Have a great time, and may the best bluffer win!

+Note: I am thinking about adding a GUI update for this and making it potentially multiply in the near future.